hexie1995/Sequential-Link-Prediction/Readme.md

 ### Sequential Stacking Link Prediction Algorithms for Temporal Networks

 This is the github repo accompany the [paper by Xie He, Amir Ghasemian, Eun Lee, Aaron Clauset, Peter Mucha](https://www.researchsquare.com/article/rs-2535525/v1).
 The paper is currently under revision at Nature Communications.

-All copyright reserved.

-**Please cite the paper when using the data or code.**
+**Please cite the paper when using the data or code.
+See License Information for more details on Usage.**

 ### System requirements